 - Do you want a prepaid or a postpaid plan?
 You will have to pay in advance for the prepaid service, but it comes with perks.
 One perk is that the carrier will not check your credit, which is helpful for people with poor or nonexistent credit scores.
-On the other hand, postpaid service is paid at the end of a billing cycle and opens you up to using bigger, better carriers.
+On the other hand, postpaid service is paid at the end of a billing cycle and allows you to finance your phones.

 - How many lines do you need?
 The fewer lines you pay for, the more you’re going to pay per line.
-For example, a single line might be $50, while three lines might be just $30 per line.
+For example, a single line might be $50, while three lines may only be $30 per line.
 Multi-line options are a great way for families and friends to save money.

 - What network suits you best?
 Examine as many providers as you can and inform yourself about their strong and weak points.
 Primarily, you want to look at their coverage map, especially if you live outside of a major city.
 Even the networks with the most amount of coverage might not have any coverage in your area, while a smaller network does.
-Pay attention to the features offered by each provider as well, as these can help make that monthly bill feel worth it.
+A low-cost unlimited plan will not benefit you if you can’t use it.

 - Do you want to keep using your old phone or get a new one?
 Usually, cell phone carriers sell new phones to their users, but you can opt to keep your old device if it is unlocked.
 Make sure your phone is compatible with the plans you want to buy before closing the deal.
-Even though phones purchased through a carrier are usually locked to that carrier, most of them can be unlocked by visiting your provider’s nearest store.
+Even though phones purchased through a carrier are usually locked to that carrier, most of them can be unlocked once the phone is paid for.

 The Cheapest Phone Plans with Unlimited Data, Calls, and Texts

-Many companies offer unlimited phone plans but they include different services and the prices may vary wildly.
-The biggest and most popular companies are AT&T, T-Mobile, Sprint and Verizon.
-They are all great but each has its high-qualities and shortcomings.
+The biggest and Top Four companies are AT&T, T-Mobile, Sprint, and Verizon.
 So, who has the best plan for you?

 Here are some of the perks:

 T-Mobile is a great all-around choice, with possibly the best price to quality ratio.
-They’re also one of the fastest-growing networks, with new towers being implemented around the U.S. constantly.
-T-Mobile is known for being very pro-customer, which is always a plus.
+They’re also one of the fastest-growing networks, with new towers being built all around the U.S. every day, coverage reliability is improving.

 What you get: